 - Nice Hat: Roger Glover.
-In recent years he's taken to a bandana, though.
-Ritchie Blackmore also sported a top hat in the mid-70s, as seen on the cover of Burn.
+In recent years he's taken to a bandanna, though.
+Ritchie Blackmore also sported a top hat in the mid-'70s, as seen on the cover of Burn.

 - One Steve Limit: Averted by Ian Gillan (singer) and Ian Paice (drummer).

-- Plagiarism: The frontman of the group, Ian Gillan, admitted that "Child In Time" plagiarized "Bombay Calling" by It's a Beatiful Day.
+- Plagiarism: The frontman of the group, Ian Gillan, admitted that "Child in Time" plagiarized "Bombay Calling" by It's a Beautiful Day.

 - The Prankster: Ritchie Blackmore was notorious for tormenting his bandmates and everyone around him with rather cruel pranks.